-A Bachelors Honours degree, 2:2 or above or equivalent in a required subject and/or relevant comprehensive professional experience.
+A Bachelors Honours degree with 2:2 in a required subject.
 Required subjects: Archaeology, Biological Sciences, Biological Anthropology or Anthropology.

 Months of entry